lionheartSG/lionheartSG/README.md

 # 💫 About Me:
 Hey everyone.
+I am a graduate of Le Wagon Singapore coding bootcamp.
+My projects during the bootcamp are Cyclee and WhereWorks.

 I am currently working on a small project for a charity organisation that is deliberately made simple for accessibility since our demographics consist of users who are not tech-savvy.
 I am currently learning about React.

 ## 🌐 Socials: